goga-m/btc-opreturn/README.md

 ```bash
 npm run get:last
 ```
-Get errored blocks (blocks that have failed to store all `OP_RETURN` metadata).
+Get errored blocks (blocks that have failed to store any of their `OP_RETURN` metadata).
 Will show a list with the block height and the date when the indexing failed.
 ```bash
 npm run get:errored
 ```